TOP WINTER TIPS FOR

 Shop for Ignition leads

 Note: If any of your leads are showing signs of degradation (age or wear) then it's best to change them all.
 As they share the same environment what is happening to one will likely be happening to all.
-It will also help with consistency of power flow since you will not be mixing brands or manufacturers.

 get ready for winter and check your starter motor